A Step Towards Responsible Corporate Citizenship and Sustainable Mining Practices in Africa

 As industry leaders, we have a responsibility to uphold best practices when it comes to environmental sustainability and standing up for those in need.
 Corporate social responsibility (CSR) is an integral part of making sure your organization is upholding sustainable and moral business practices.

 An easy way to implement a CSR program is by taking advantage of Dell’s technology recycling program.
 This program makes it easy to recycle used devices.
 Beyond the convenience factor, the program also serves a much greater purpose – addressing the issue of coltan mining and promoting sustainable practices.
-Unfortunately, some of the minerals used in our everyday technology cause serious damage to the sociopolitical and environmental climate of the regions they are mined in.
+Unfortunately, some of the minerals used in our everyday technology cause serious damage to the sociopolitical and environmental climate of the regions in which they are mined.

-Coltan is a mineral used in almost all electronic devices, and much of it comes from the Democratic Republic of Congo (DRC), where mining is associated with hazardous working conditions and habitat loss.
+Coltan, a mineral found in almost all electronic devices, largely comes from the Democratic Republic of Congo (DRC), where mining leads to hazardous working conditions and habitat loss.
 By recycling old devices, we can reduce the demand for new coltan and help the environment.
 Dell’s buyback program provides an opportunity for individuals to contribute towards sustainable mining practices while earning credit for their old devices.

 In this article, we will explore the ethical and environmental issues associated with coltan mining and how Dell’s technology recycling program can reduce the demand for coltan.